iQua/days/README.md

 ### Switch

-In **Day**, all switches use the same setting which can be specified with the following attributes.
+In **Daytone**, all switches use the same setting which can be specified with the following attributes.

 #### port_rate